-The recent permanent reduction in the capital gains inclusion rate for the gifting of publicly listed securities make this an attractive way to make a gift to the Foundation in support of hockey development.
-A gift of securities can include shares, bonds, bills, warrants, and futures traded on prescribed stock exchanges.
-In order to qualify for the capital gain inclusion rate the securities must be given in kind.
+The recent permanent reduction in the capital gains inclusion rate for the gifting of publicly-listed securities make this an attractive way to make a gift to the Hockey Canada Foundation in support of hockey development.
+A gift of securities can include shares, bonds, bills, warrants and futures traded on prescribed stock exchanges.
+In order to qualify for the capital gain inclusion rate, the securities must be given in kind.

 You will receive a tax receipt for the fair market value of the securities based on the closing price of the day when the transfer is completed.
 You will also receive special tax treatment for any taxable capital gain on the gifted securities as reported on your income tax return.
 Because the taxable portion of the capital gain is reduced by 25%, a larger gift than otherwise possible can be generated using this gift planning strategy.

-You can make a gift of real estate to the Foundation and receive a charitable tax receipt for the fair market value of the property.
-If the gift is a principle residence no capital gains will be triggered.
+You can make a gift of real estate to the Hockey Canada Foundation and receive a charitable tax receipt for the fair market value of the property.
+If the gift is a principle residence, no capital gains will be triggered.

-Other types of tangible property such as collections, equipment, furnishings, and household items can be gifted to the Foundation.
-The amount of the donation receipt for in-kind gifts is the fair market value of the property on the date of legal transfer of ownership to the Foundation.
+Other types of tangible property such as collections, equipment, furnishings and household items can be gifted to the Hockey Canada Foundation.
+The amount of the donation receipt for in-kind gifts is the fair market value of the property on the date of legal transfer of ownership to the foundation.
 In-kind gifts must be accompanied by a well-documented professional appraisal.

-A gift through your Will is the simplest way to make a deferred charitable gift and leave a legacy in remembrance of Canadian hockey.
-By having a valid Will in place and carefully planning your bequest as part of an estate plan you can potentially eliminate all the taxes payable on your terminal income tax return.
+A gift through your will is the simplest way to make a deferred charitable gift and leave a legacy in remembrance of Canadian hockey.
+By having a valid will in place and carefully planning your bequest as part of an estate plan, you can potentially eliminate all taxes payable on your terminal income tax return.
 Your executor can claim bequests equal to 100% of the income on your final two tax returns and effectively redirect money that would have been paid in taxes to benefit Canadian hockey.

-To make a bequest, we recommend you speak to a lawyer about drafting or revising your Will.
-It is important that your bequest to the Foundation is properly designated in your Will to ensure your wishes are carried out.
+To make a bequest, we recommend you speak to a lawyer about drafting or revising your will.
+It is important that your bequest to the Hockey Canada Foundation is properly designated in your will to ensure your wishes are carried out.
 We can provide you or your professional advisor with sample bequest language to ensure this happens.

 A bequest can be made the following ways: